TabbyisTrans/SchoolWork2024/english/TGG4-6Vocab.md

 ## Definitions

-* Lurched verb - sudden unsteady movement
+* Lurched - sudden unsteady movement

+> The old man lurched foward.

-* Sporadic adj - occuring at random times
+* Sporadic - occuring at random times

+> The broken streetlight was flashing sporadicly.

-* punctilious adj - showing great attention to detail or correct behavior
+* punctilious - showing great attention to detail or correct behavior

+> The student completed their assingment punctiliously.

-* Proprietor noun - the owner of a business, or owneer of a property
+* Proprietor - the owner of a business, or owneer of a property

+> The proprietor of the land decided to sell the land.

-* Discerning adj - having or showing good judgement
+* Discerning - having or showing good judgement

+> The dective looked at the scene of the crime discerningly.

-* Abstraction noun - an unrealistic thought
+* Abstraction - dealing with ideas rather than events

+> The teacher explained the new concept abstractly.

-* Reproachfully adj - expressing disapproval or disappointment
+* Reproachfully - expressing disapproval or disappointment

+> The parents scolded the child reproachfully.

-* Scrutinize verb - examine or inspect thoroughly
+* Scrutinize - examine or inspect thoroughly

+> The teacher scrutinized the test.

-* Harrowed verb - cause distress to
+* Harrowed - cause distress to

+> The jury was harrowed by the retelling of the crime.

-* Endured verb - continued for a long time
+* Endured - continued for a long time

+> The party endured through the night.

-* Defunct adj - no longer existing or functioning
+* Defunct - no longer existing or functioning

+> The old store was now defunct.

-* Nebolous adj - unclear
+* Nebolous - unclear

+> His exact plans were quite nebulous.

-* Laudable adj - deserving praise / creditable
+* Laudable - deserving praise

+> The students excelent grades were laudable.

-* Insidious adj - sinister, sneaky, deceptive
+* Insidious - treacherous, crafty

+> The villain was extremely insidious.

-* Ineffable adj - to great or extreme to be talked about
+* Ineffable - to great or extreme to be talked about

+> His wealth was ineffable.

 * Ramification - a consequence

+> The criminal was to experience extreme ramification.

-* Contingencies - dependence on change or on the fufilment of a condition; uncertainty
+* Contingencies - a future circumstance

+> The company had contingincies to keep their service online in case of emergency.

 * Cordial - friendly

+> The guests adressed the host cordially.